FAQs

 What if I dispute a false alarm call?

-If a false alarm call is disputed you can call the Financial Unit/Alarm Permits at (909) 388-4930 with details.
-If it was a valid alarm the false alarm will be removed from your account.
+If a false alarm call is disputed, you can call the Financial Unit/Alarm Permits at (909) 388-4930 with details.
+If it is determined to be a valid alarm, the false alarm will be removed from your account.

 How many false alarms am I allowed with a paid permit?

-With a paid permit each location is allowed four non-invoiced false alarms during the renewal year.
+With a paid permit, each location is allowed two (2) non-invoiced false alarms during the renewal year.